ynov-b3-dev-web/kb-center/Voter.md

 }
 ```

-You will need to import to methods: supports and voteOnAttribute
+You will need to implement to methods: supports and voteOnAttribute
 ```
 protected function supports(string $attribute, $subject): bool {